unclereeemus/ytmp/README.md

 		* if for 'a,b', a is greater than b then move starting from b to a - move range bottom up

-		* when it is said that an option "accepts p|l|m like 'm'", it is meant that the program will accept anything like 'p+#' or if ranges are also accepted then something like 'm,+2' as well. the above 'bottom up' rule does not hold in such cases and will you'll get errors if used for any option than 'm' and '-m'
+		* when it is said that an option "accepts args like 'm'", it is meant that the program will accept anything like 'p+#' or if ranges are also accepted then something like 'm,+2' as well. the above 'bottom up' rule does not hold in such cases and you'll get errors if used for any option than 'm' and '-m'

   c ...		alternative to m c
   r ...		alternative to m r